raganwald/raganwald.github.com/_posts/2014-10-24-fun-with-named-functions.md

 ### in closing

 Named functions can be either declared in a statement *or* used in an expression.
-Named function expressions creates readable stack traces.
+Named function expressions create readable stack traces.
 The name of the function is bound inside its body, and that can be useful.
 And we can use the name to have a function invoke itself, or to access its properties like any other object.

 ---